snac-cooperative/technical-docs/tat_requirements/introduction.md

 issues related to managing resources, usage statistics, administration, maintenance, and some reports for end user researchers.

+- Web application (architect: Robbie)

+The web application is a wrapper for all the APIs.
+It can have an API of it own, or not.
+It handles all http requests, validating the data, deciding what needs to be done, doing real work, and handing some output back to the user.
+Typically the output is HTML, but we are already planning for file downloads, and JSON data as output from REST API calls.

 - Data validation API

 Data from the web browser needs sanity checking and untainting before being handed to the rest of the